Understanding the interplay of entanglement and nonlocality: motivating and developing a new branch of entanglement theory: The resource theory of LOSR-entanglement

 It follows, therefore, that if a conversion from a state $\rho$ to a state $\sigma$ (mixed or pure) is not possible by LOCC, then it is also not possible by LOSR either:

-Consequently, any witness of LOCC-nonconvertibility is a witness of LOSR-nonconvertibility as well, any monotone relative to LOCC~\cite{HHH99b,vidal2000entanglement,GConcurrence,datta2009min} is also a monotone relative to LOSR, and the LOCC-equivalence classes contain the LOSR-equivalence classes.
+Consequently, (i) any witness of LOCC-nonconvertibility is a witness of LOSR-nonconvertibility as well, (ii) any monotone relative to LOCC~\cite{HHH99b,vidal2000entanglement,GConcurrence,datta2009min} is also a monotone relative to LOSR, and (iii) the LOCC-equivalence classes contain the LOSR-equivalence classes.

 However, there are instances of LOSR-nonconvertibility that are not instances of LOCC-nonconvertibility, or equivalently, cases where LOCC allows a conversion that is not allowed under LOSR.
-Consequently, there are witnesses of LOSR-nonconvertibility that are not witnesses of LOCC-nonconvertibility.
-It also follows that there are LOSR monotones that are not LOCC monotones (some explicit examples are provided in Appendix~\ref{monotones}), and that a complete set of LOCC-entanglement monotones does \emph{not} constitute a complete set of LOSR-entanglement monotones.
-The distinction between convertibility relations in LOSR and in LOCC allows in principle for the equivalence classes of states under LOSR to be strict subsets of those under LOCC.
-The following lemma, however, precludes that possibility for pure states.
-Here, we make reference to the set of {\em local unitary operations} (LU).
+Consequently, (i) there are witnesses of LOSR-nonconvertibility that are not witnesses of LOCC-nonconvertibility, (ii) there are LOSR monotones that are not LOCC monotones, so that a complete set of LOCC-entanglement monotones does \emph{not} constitute a complete set of LOSR-entanglement monotones, and (iiii) it is {\em a priori} possible that some or all of the LOSR-equivalence classes of states are {\em strict} subsets of the corresponding LOCC-equivalence class of states.
+Despite the {\em a priori} possibility of a distinction between LOSR-equivalence classes and LOCC-equivalence classes, for the case of pure states at least, one can show that this possibility is not realized.
+Here, we make reference to the set of {\em Local Unitaries} (LU), which are simply local operations that are unitary.